A short answer to this is how long a crown last depends on the quality of the dentist’s technique and how well the patient takes care of the tooth.

 6. The dentist should carefully check the fit of the crown before cementing.

 7. The dentist should us a water insoluble cement.
 70% of dental cements are water soluble and their failure rate is higher.

 8. It is important that the bite is correct.
 An error of a few degrees can cause problems.
-The dentist should carefully evaluate the bite on all crowns.
+Your biological dentist should carefully evaluate the bite on all crowns.
 However, after the seating of the crown the patient is usually numb.
-If the bite doesn’t feel right after the patient returns home the patient should always come back for an adjustment.
+If the bite doesn’t feel right after the patient returns home, the patient should always come back for an adjustment.
 Patients that ignore that their bite is off can cause real problems to their dental health.

 9. The dentist should take a final x-ray to verify the fit is excellent.